unixpickle/WebApp/README.md

 The current plans for the WebApp framework include those for managing threads.
 It is planned that the user of the framework will be able to set a *max thread count*.
 If the number of threads exceeds this *max thread count*, new HTTP requests will be queued on existing server threads.
 On a system like Mach, creating a thread is much less costly than creating a task, and is therefore more efficient than spawning a new process for every request like Apache does.

+Update: I am too lazy to implement this.

 GNUstep Compatibility
 =====================